 The chances of surviving childhood cancer are better than ever before.
 While most survivors enjoy good health after their cure, some develop "late effects," which are chronic medical conditions or emotional difficulties that appear years after treatment.

-The High-Five Cancer Survivor’s Clinic at Cleveland Clinic Children's is a long-term follow-up clinic for children and adults who have reached the point of five years from a diagnosis of pediatric cancer and who have been off therapy for at least three years.
+Cleveland Clinic Children's High-Five Cancer Survivor’s Clinic is a long-term follow-up clinic for children and adults who have reached the point of five years from their diagnosis of pediatric cancer and have been off therapy for at least three years.
 We also work with patients who have been treated for non-cancerous diseases with chemotherapy, radiation therapy or stem cell transplant.

-Working together, hand in hand, our specially trained physicians, nurses and providers care for our childhood cancer survivor patients.
-We work with an interdisciplinary team across specialties to provide individualized care tailored specifically for our survivors.
+Our specially trained team works with many different subspecialties to provide individualized care tailored specifically for childhood cancer survivors.
 In addition, we work with our patients' primary care physicians to make them aware of any issues that may need close monitoring.

 Who We Treat